 4. Do they constantly bitch about their co-workers?
 If so, all that criticizing might just be a cover for being hopeless at their job, as well as an excuse for not getting off their ass and improving their situation.
 The person you’re dating doesn’t have to be in their dream job, but they should at least have a plan for getting there.

 5. Do they turn their cell phone off during a date?
 This is the modern equivalent of him opening her car door and her unlocking the driver’s side door from the inside after he’s opened the passenger side for her.
-If they answer their phone at the movie theater, they obviously don’t care about the comfort of others around them, including yours.
-And if they answer their phone while you’re actually sitting at the dinner table?
-That’s grounds for walking right out.
-(Texting counts too.)
+If they’re fiddling with their phone at the movie theater — its light blinding, its vibrations humming — they obviously don’t care about the comfort of others around them, including yours.
+And if they answer their phone or respond to a text while you’re actually sitting at the dinner table in mid-convo?
+Call us old fashioned, but that’s grounds for walking right out.